 For more information about this cicada, visit SONGS OF EUROPEAN SINGING CICADAS.

 Cicada orni is a cicada found in many European & Asian countries, including Spain, Turkey, Albania, Austria, Cyprus, Czechoslovakia, Egypt, France, Greece, Hungary, Israel, Italy, Jordan, Lebanon, Romania, Switzerland, and Yugoslavia.
+It is also known as the Ash cicada.

 Photo by Iván Jesus Torresano García taken in Spain.